armlynobinguar/ArmielynObinguar/README.md

     <p> I'm an Intern at SmartCT+BNHR and an OSM Champion onboarding for Community Project Leader in the program of She Inspires and She Leads    at <a href="https://www.hotosm.org/"> Humanitaarian Open Street Map

      I'm currently a Research Member at PUP Hygears for science and technology innovations for local and international competitions
-       I'm a Researcher at Computational Physics Research Group at a href="https://www.pup.edu.ph/">PUP Manila
+       I'm a Researcher at Computational Physics Research Group at PUP Manila

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=%2336BCF7&size=26&vCenter=true&lines=Check+out+and+see+my+projects+so+far)](https://git.io/typing-svg)